-Total return swaps - (Amundi NVIT Multi Sector Bond Fund) total return swaps allow the party receiving the total return to gain exposure and benefit from an underlying reference asset without actually having to own it.
+Total return swaps - total return swaps allow the party receiving the total return to gain exposure and benefit from an underlying reference asset without actually having to own it.
 Total return swaps will create leverage and the Fund may experience substantial gains or losses in value as a result of relatively small changes in the value of the underlying asset.
 In addition, total return swaps are subject to credit and counterparty risk.
 If the counterparty fails to meet its obligations the Fund could sustain significant losses.
 Total return swaps also are subject to the risk that the Fund will not properly assess the value of the underlying asset.
 If the Fund is the buyer of a total return swap, the Fund could lose money if the total return of the underlying asset is less than the Fund's obligation to pay a fixed or floating rate of interest.
 If the Fund is the seller of a total return swap, the Fund could lose money if the total returns of the underlying asset are greater than the fixed or floating rate of interest it would receive.

-The U.S. Securities and Exchange Commission ("SEC") has proposed new regulation of funds' use of derivative instruments.
-The extent and impact of the regulation are not yet fully known and may not be for some time.
-New regulation of derivatives may make derivatives more costly, may limit the availability of derivatives or may otherwise adversely affect the value or performance of derivatives.

-Nationwide Fund Advisors, although registered as a commodity pool operator under the Commodity Exchange Act ("CEA"), has claimed exclusion from the definition of the term "commodity pool operator" under the CEA, with respect to the Funds, and, therefore, is not subject to registration or regulation as a commodity pool operator under the CEA in its management of the Funds.
+The U.S. Securities and Exchange Commission ("SEC") has recently adopted Rule 18f-4 which replaces current SEC and staff guidance with respect to asset segregation requirements for derivatives and other instruments such as unfunded commitment agreements, reverse repurchase agreements, or similar financing transactions.
+The application of Rule 18f-4 to the Fund could restrict the Fund's ability to utilize derivative investments and financing transactions and prevent the Fund from implementing its principal investment strategies in the manner that it has historically, which may result in changes to the Fund's principal investment strategies and could adversely affect the Fund's performance.
+The compliance date for Rule 18f-4 is August 19, 2022.
+Nationwide Fund Advisors, although registered as a commodity pool operator under the Commodity Exchange Act ("CEA"), has claimed exclusion from the definition of the term "commodity pool operator" under the CEA with respect to the Funds and, therefore, is not subject to registration or regulation as a commodity pool operator under the CEA in its management of the Funds.

 Emerging markets risk - the risks of foreign investments are usually much greater for emerging markets.
 Investments in emerging markets may be considered speculative.
 Emerging markets are riskier than more developed markets because they tend to develop unevenly and may never fully develop.
 They are more likely to experience hyperinflation and currency devaluations, which adversely affect returns to U.S. investors.
 In addition, many emerging markets have far lower trading volumes and less liquidity than developed markets and are more expensive to trade in.
 Since these markets are often small, they may be more likely to suffer sharp and frequent price changes or long-term price depression because of adverse publicity, investor perceptions or the actions of a few large investors.
 In addition, traditional measures of investment value used in the United States, such as price-to-earnings ratios, may not apply to certain small markets.
-Also, there may be less publicly available information about issuers in emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which U.S. companies are subject.
+Also, there may be less publicly available and reliable information about issuers in emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which U.S. companies are subject.
+Therefore, the ability to conduct adequate due diligence in emerging markets may be limited.